 Abundant rainfall and river canyons, carved among the mountains, create many waterfalls in Oregon and the Northwest.
 Hiking to waterfalls and capturing their beauty is something I really enjoy.
 Trying to keep the camera dry is always a challenge in the spring but well worth it.
 Waterfalls from the McKenzie,Willamette,Umpqua, Coast Range and Olympic Mountain Drainages.
-All pictures are for sale, All Images are for sale, please click the image and order through FotoMoto.
+All Images are for sale, please click the image and order through FotoMoto.